In this chapter, I’ll expose the pitfalls to avoid as a newbie (or even experienced) trainer to make your journey stress-free.

 - Their pulse rate after their most intense exercise

-- Muscle mass, weight and other measurements each month based on their overall goals.
+- Muscle mass, weight, and other monthly measurements based on their overall goals.

 When it comes to recording this data, find a way that works for you.